-Payment Note: Payment for the processing and stockpiling of the Site-manufactured mulch material can be nominated in the Schedule of rates of Standard Work Item 50655P as per Specification (Measurement) MRS16 Landscape and Revegetation Works.
+Payment Note: Payment for the processing and stockpiling of the Site-manufactured mulch material can be nominated in the Schedule of rates as per Specification (Measurement) MRS16 Landscape and Revegetation Works.

-Payment for the spreading of mulch can be nominated in the schedule of rates of Standard Work Item 50951 as per Specification (Measurement) MRS16 Landscape and Revegetation Works and Standard Work Item 20613P as per Specification (Measurement) MRS52 Erosion and Sediment Control.
+Payment for the spreading of mulch can be nominated in the schedule of rates as per Specification (Measurement) MRS16 Landscape and Revegetation Works and as per Specification (Measurement) MRS52 Erosion and Sediment Control.